Frequently Asked Questions

 What should I bring?

-Studios typically have water bottles, mats and towels to rent or buy, but if you have your own it’s great to bring a water bottle, yoga mat, 2 towels (one for your mat and one to freshen up after class) and a sense of humour.
+We have water bottles, mats and towels to hire or buy; but if you have your own it’s great to bring a water bottle, yoga mat, 2 towels (one for your mat and one to freshen up after class), and a sense of humour!

 How long are the classes?

-Modo classes are 60, 75 or 90 minutes long.
+Modo classes are 45, 60 or 75 minutes long.
 It’s best to check the schedule to see what is being offered at a convenient time for you!

 Do I book in advance?